 SABR 44: Watch/Listen to the Houston Colt .45s Panel

-At SABR 44, our Houston Colt .45s Panel discussed the colorful era of the Colt .45s, Houston's first major league baseball team, established in 1962.
+At SABR 44 on July 31, 2014, our Houston Colt .45s Panel discussed the colorful era of the Colt .45s, Houston's first major league baseball team, established in 1962.

 The panelists included: Bob Aspromonte, who scored the first run in Houston major league history; Mickey Herskowitz, prolific author and sports writer who covered the Colt .45s in their first season; Hal Smith, who hit the first home run in Houston major league history; Carl Warwick, a native Texan who played two seasons with the Colt .45s; Jimmy Wynn, the "Toy Cannon," an early Colt .45s star and Astros power hitter for 11 seasons.
 The moderator was Greg Lucas, Astros broadcaster from 1995 to 2012.

 - Video: Click here to watch the SABR 44 Houston Colt .45s Panel (YouTube)

 - Audio: Click here to listen to the SABR 44 Houston Colt .45s Panel (59:13; 56.9 MB)

 - Aspromonte: “It seemed like every day those first few years, it rained about 2 or 3 o'clock in the afternoon, and that grass would be wet.
 By the time the game started, the mosquitos would be everywhere.
 You'd look down and you'd be covered. … You noticed everybody running out of the dugout pretty quick to get away from the mosquitos.”